Inpatient vs Outpatient drug rehab

 5. Mindfulness and Stress Reduction Techniques:

-• Outpatient Focus: Incorporate mindfulness practices, meditation, and stress reduction techniques into daily life.
-These strategies can enhance emotional regulation and resilience.
+• Outpatient Focus: Incorporate mindfulness practices, such as meditation, deep breathing, or yoga, into daily life.
+These stress reduction techniques can enhance emotional regulation, promote relaxation, and help manage the psychological aspects of recovery.

 6. Community Engagement: